dsrw/enu/README.md

 - Switched to Nim devel 1.3
 - Use [Nim VM execution hooks](https://github.com/nim-lang/RFCs/issues/249).
 - The currently executing line is highlighted if the editor is open.
+- Added `nimble start` command to launch directly into Enu.